wellenvogel/avnav-history-plugin/Readme.md

 AvNav History Plugin
 ===========================

-This project provides a plugin for [AvNav](https://www.wellenvogel.net/software/avnav/docs/beschreibung.html?lang=en) that collects the history of selected data and provides a UI for displaying them in a diagram.
+This project provides a plugin for [AvNav](https://www.wellenvogel.net/software/avnav/docs/beschreibung.html?lang=en) that collects the history of selected data and provides a UI for displaying it in a diagram.

 The project is based on ideas from a discussion in the (german) [Segeln Forum](https://www.segeln-forum.de/board194-boot-technik/board35-elektrik-und-elektronik/board195-open-boat-projects-org/p2243721-arduino-nmea0183-barometer/#post2243721).